infracost/docs/docs/faq.md

 ## What data is sent to the hosted Cloud Pricing API?

 The Cloud Pricing API needs the relevant data to return a unique cloud price point.
-The count of Terraform resource types is also sent to the pricing API to enable us to better prioritize adding new resources.
-No cloud credentials, secrets, tags or Terraform resource identifiers are sent to the pricing API.
+We also send the count of Terraform resource types to the pricing API to enable us to better prioritize support for new resources.
+Error tracking events are also sent so we can identify and fix issues quickly.

 Here is an example request to the pricing API for a t3.micro instance and the returned response: